victorbstan/symfony-test/README.md

 ## Misc.

-Sample CSV file and Sqlite db are located in `app/data/`.
+Sample CSV file and Sqlite db (once DB is created) are located in `app/data/`.